 CHS Tuition Assistance

-Washington State has a tuition subsidy for students choosing to participate in CHS courses.
-This tiered subsidy is available to schools who are:
+Washington State has a tuition subsidy for students participating in CHS courses.
+This tiered subsidy is available to schools that are:

 - 20+ miles from a college that offers running start courses